 When the soil is compacted, we need to give it room to breathe and move nutrients again.
 That’s where lawn aeration comes in.
-Aerating your lawn includes poking holes into your soil and removing small, tubular parts of your lawn.
-This leaves small holes for your soil to breathe!
+Aerating your lawn includes poking holes into your soil and removing small cores of your lawn.
+This leaves holes for your soil to breathe!
 That aeration also gives nutrients paths to move through the soil to plant roots, which then have room to grow.
 Amazing what a little extra room will do for your lawn.

 If it’s not already, monitoring your soil for compaction should be an integral part of your lawn care routine.
 Compacted soil deprives your plants of water, oxygen, and nutrients.
 Here are the signs your soil is too compact, and your lawn needs to be aerated:

 The biggest mistake homeowners can make in their lawn aeration is forgetting about their sprinkler heads.
-We just described to you many ways to slice and cut through your lawn, but if you aren’t mindful of your irrigation system, you could damage it.
+We just described to you ways to poke holes into your soil, but if you aren’t mindful of your irrigation system, you could damage it.
 You could end up breaking expensive equipment or worse – springing a leak, leading to a swamp of a lawn!
 All you have to do to avoid this costly mistake is flag your sprinkler heads.
 This way, during lawn aeration, you can easily maneuver and avoid your sprinklers.

 Now that you know how to aerate your lawn, here’s how you can prevent your lawn from needing aeration more frequently than once a year:

 Lawn aeration is a vital part of your lawn care routine that does wonders to restore green, healthy grass.
 Right after aeration is also the best time to fertilize your lawn!
 You just created pockets and airways that allow your soil to properly absorb nutrients from lawn food.
 Depending on the time of year you decide to aerate, choose a fertilizer fit for that season.
-Here at Simple Lawn Solutions, we have liquid lawn food perfect for spring & summer, as well as summer & fall.
+Here at Simple Lawn Solutions, we have liquid lawn food perfect for every season.
 For the best-looking, healthiest lawn possible follow these steps:

 Our products are kid and pet safe, so your freshly aerated and fertilized lawn is on its way to greener grass, without the harsh chemicals!
 Ready to aerate?
 Get your liquid lawn food right now so you’re ready for prime fertilization time.